-- 1. Other Traffic Safety issues to be addressed: - a.
-Conduct or facilitate a minimum of one ATV Safety Activity - b.
-Conduct or facilitate a minimum of one Motorcycle Safety Activity, coordinating with the GHSP Motorcycle Safety Program Manager. - c.
-Conduct or facilitate Retail Alcohol Training activities.
+- 1. Conduct or facilitate a minimum of one ATV Safety Activity. - 2.
+Conduct or facilitate a minimum of one Motorcycle Safety Activity, coordinating with the GHSP Motorcycle Safety Program Manager, i.e. Motorcycle Simulator presentations in Driver's Education classes. - 3.
+Conduct or facilitate Retail Alcohol Training Activities. - 4.
+Participate in the annual Target Red (Red Light Running) Campaign through enforcement and media activities.